-4.1 Overview of the Current Administrative and Organizational Structure of the Cancer Center
+4.1 Overview of the Current Administrative and Organizational Structure of the Cancer Center processes at the center.
+Please list the members of the center's external advisory board (if applicable).

 Name and describe the current key structural elements/units of the cancer center, their functional duties/responsibilities, levels of authority, and interfaces/relationships.
-Describe the reporting and advisory structures/pathways as well as the decision making processes at the center.
+Describe the reporting and advisory structures/pathways as well as the decision making